ChaosTherum/Clicker-Heroes-Calcualtor-ReHash/doc/extend.md

 ### Install a Chrome Web Store app

 Users can install a Chrome app directly from your website, as long as the app and site have been associated via Google's Webmaster Tools.
 Read more on [Chrome Web Store's Inline Installation docs](https://developer.chrome.com/webstore/inline_installation).

 ```html
 <link rel="chrome-webstore-item" href="https://chrome.google.com/webstore/detail/APP_ID">
 ```

-### Smart App Banners in iOS 6+ Safari
+### Smart App Banners in iOS 6 Safari

 Stop bothering everyone with gross modals advertising your entry in the App Store.
-Include the following [meta tag](https://developer.apple.com/library/IOS/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html#//apple_ref/doc/uid/TP40002051-CH6-SW2) will unintrusively allow the user the option to download your iOS app, or open it with some data about the user's current state on the website.
+This bit of code will unintrusively allow the user the option to download your iOS app, or open it with some data about the user's current state on the website.

 ```html
 <meta name="apple-itunes-app" content="app-id=APP_ID,app-argument=SOME_TEXT">
 ```

 ## DNS prefetching